rust-lang/rfcs/text/3714-macro-fragment-fields.md

 the case where `$t` is an `enum`.
 This would benefit from having better conditional syntax.

+We may want to have a fragment specifier or fields that allow treating a struct or an enum variant uniformly, not caring whether it is tuple-style or struct-style.
+This is another case study in needing synthesized tokens, since we could present a tuple struct as though it were a struct with fields named `0`, `1`, etc.

 We may want to provide a macro metavariable function to extract syntax that has specific attributes (e.g. derive helper attributes) attached to it.
 For instance, a derive macro applied to a struct may want to get the fields that